 We are honored to partner with many different community organizations that are working to address the basic needs of families with young children.

 A nonprofit that provides financial contributions to the City of Salinas Library system in order to fund programs and purchases not within the Library budget.
+It also works to create public awareness of and community support for the Library system and its literacy programs

 A nonprofit organization dedicated to supporting the Santa Cruz Public Libraries.
 The organization supports the libraries’ children’s literacy programs, book and media purchases, technical and facilities upgrades, and more.